-D Information and Communication
+D. Information and Communication

-9. MOBILE TECHNOLOGY
+1. MOBILE TECHNOLOGY

-- 9.1 Mobile phones must be turned off or put on silent when: - 9.1.1 attending to or observing a client during a consultation. - 9.1.2 attending a lecture, class or case conference, seminar or any official event. - 9.1.3 attending meetings. - 9.2 Personal mobile phone numbers should not be passed onto clients and/or students. - 9.3 The Clinic Coordinator will be responsible for distributing ISN mobile devices for work related activities relating to ISN Clinic. - 9.4 If work specific mobile phones are required for student or research related activities, a request for such a device must be made in writing to the President of ISN.
+- 1.1 Mobile phones must be turned off or put on silent when: - 1.1.1 attending to or observing a client during a consultation. - 1.1.2 attending a lecture, class or case conference, seminar or any official event. - 1.1.3 attending meetings. - 1.2 Personal mobile phone numbers should not be passed onto clients and/or students. - 1.3 The Clinic Coordinator will be responsible for distributing ISN mobile devices for work related activities relating to ISN Clinic. - 1.4 If work specific mobile phones are required for student or research related activities, a request for such a device must be made in writing to the President of ISN.

-10. COMPUTERS
+2. COMPUTERS

-10.1 Each workstation will be equipped with a computer to serve staff and student needs undertaking study or work within ISN.
+- 2.1 Each workstation will be equipped with a computer to serve staff and student needs undertaking study or work within ISN. - 2.2 Use of computers is for the purpose of facilitating work and study requirements. - 2.3 Software running on computers must be appropriately licensed. - 2.4 Computers must not be used to access offensive or pornographic material.
+Such access will result in staff disciplinary measures or a "Show Cause" notice issued to students if the offence is deemed serious enough by the Director of Academic Studies.

-- 10.2 Use of computers is for the purpose of facilitating work and study requirements. - 10.3 Software running on computers must be appropriately licensed. - 10.4 Computers must not be used to access offensive or pornographic material.
-Such access will result in staff disciplinary measures or a "Show Cause" notice issued to students if the offence is deemed serious enough by the Associate Dean.
+3. INTERNET

-11. INTERNET
+- 3.1 Students will have access to the Internet once issued with an account. - 3.2 Student access to the internet is primarily for academic, clinical and research related activities. - 3.3 Access to reputable news sites is permissible. - 3.4 Access to private Facebook and associated social network sites must be done so with discretion and at times when it does not interfere with other duties or learning activities.

-- 11.1 Students will have access to the Internet once issued with an account. - 11.2 Student access to the internet is primarily for academic, clinical and research related activities. - 11.3 Access to reputable news sites is permissible. - 11.4 Access to private Facebook and associated social network sites must be done so with discretion and at times when it does not interfere with other duties or learning activities
+4. EMAILS

-12. EMAILS
+- 4.1 Students will be issued with an email account in the form of initialsurname@student.isn.edu.au - 4.2 Staff will be issued with an email account in the form of intialsurname@isn.edu.au . - 4.3 Email addresses must not be used for personal business. - 4.4 Email addresses are a point of contact and must be accessible to the student and staff throughout the degree of study or duration of employment, respectively. - 4.5 It is the students and staff member's responsibility to check their email address on a regular basis to keep informed of announcements. - 4.6 Due to illness or other personal reasons, lecturers or clinical supervisors may need to make alternate arrangements to meet with students.
+The primary means of notification of such events will be via email or Moodle announcements. - 4.7 Email signatures must be a true reflection of the individual's status judged at the discretion of the Director of Academic Studies. - 4.8 Use of group emails or "reply to all" must be used with discretion and be directly relevant to those to whom the email is sent.

-- 12.1 Students will be issued with an email account in the form of initialsurname@student.isn.edu.au - 12.2 Staff will be issued with an email account in the form of intialsurname@isn.edu.au . - 12.3 Email addresses must not be used for personal business. - 12.4 Email addresses are a point of contact and must be accessible to the student and staff throughout the degree of study or duration of employment, respectively. - 12.5 It is the students and staff member's responsibility to check their email address on a regular basis to keep informed of announcements. - 12.6 Due to illness or other personal reasons, lecturers or clinical supervisors may need to make alternate arrangements to meet with students.
-The primary means of notification of such events will be via email or Moodle announcements. - 12.7 Email signatures must be a true reflection of the individual's status judged at the discretion of the Associate Dean. - 12.8 Use of group emails or "reply to all" must be used with discretion and be directly relevant to those to whom the email is sent. - 12.9 There is no expectation for staff to address any email marked urgent or otherwise that is sent outside of normal business hours (9-5pm Monday to Friday).
+4.9 There is no expectation for staff to address any email marked urgent or otherwise that is sent outside of normal business hours (9-5pm Monday to Friday).

-13. MOODLE ACCOUNT (LMS)
+5. MOODLE ACCOUNT (LMS)